 1876-1880: The 2001 book puts the gunsmith Jacob Ickes in East St. Clair Township from 1876 to 1880.

-1876: The 1953 edition of Gluckman's "American Gun Makers" puts Jacob Ickes in the area of Weyant in Bedford County in 1876.
+1876: The 1953 edition of the book "American Gun Makers" puts Jacob Ickes in the area of Weyant in Bedford County in 1876.
+The populated place known as Weyant is in present-day King Township.

-1876: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Jacob Ickes is identified as a gunsmith in the 1876 tax list of East St. Clair Township, Bedford County, and a superposed gun (one rifled barrel, one smooth) is known that has an inlaid brass plate on the barrel that identifies Ickes as the maker.
+1876: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Jacob Ickes is identified as a gunsmith in the 1876 tax list of East St. Clair Township, Bedford County.
 Kauffman indicates that Jacob Ickes became a wagonmaker.

 1877: The following image from the East St. Clair portion of the 1877 book "County Atlas of Bedford Pennsylvania" identifies the residence of a "J. Ickes" near Spring Meadow P. O., and identifies an adjacent gun shop.